Framework for $\exists \mathbb{R}$-Completeness of Two-Dimensional Packing Problems: Fingerprinting

 \item The empty space $E$ is $\lambda$-bounding the triangle $T$ at the corner $y$ of $T$.

-\item The pieces $p_i,\ldots,p_N$ have the unique angle property with respect to the angle $\beta$ of the corner $y$. \end{itemize} In Section~\ref{sec:proof:lemma:boundDiff0}, we are going to prove the following lemma in the setting described above.
+\item The pieces $p_i,\ldots,p_N$ have the unique angle property with respect to the angle $\beta$ of the corner $y$ and the small number $\sigma$. \end{itemize} In \Cref{sec:proof:lemma:boundDiff0}, we are going to prove the following lemma in the setting described above.

-\begin{lemma}[Single Fingerprint] There is a piece $p \in\{p_i,\ldots,p_N\}$, with a corner $v$ such that the angle of $v$ is in $[\beta-\sigma,\beta+\sigma]$ and $\|y\pl {v}\m\|= O\left(\lambda/\sigma+\sqrt{\slack/\sigma}\right)$.
+\begin{lemma}[Single fingerprint] There is a piece $p \in\{p_i,\ldots,p_N\}$ with a corner $v$ such that the angle of $v$ is in $[\beta-\sigma,\beta+\sigma]$ and $\|y\pl {v}\m\|= O\left(\lambda/\sigma+\sqrt{\slack/\sigma}\right)$.